MobileSystem7/mobilesystem7.github.io/_posts/2014-11-25-jruby-java-testing.md

         end

-The idea here is that when we get to that "binding.pry" line, we will be dropped into an interactive ruby session where we can poke at the values of things:
+The idea here is that when we get to that "binding.pry" line, we will be dropped into an interactive Ruby session where we can poke at the values of things:

     From: /Users/semprebon/Library/JRuby/jruby-1.7.2/lib/ruby/gems/shared/gems/minitest-4.5.0/lib/minitest/unit.rb @ line 1318 Java::ComMs7::Counter::count::with collection of 2 like items#test_0001_returns hash with count: